Spadeyache/FATEN-RCJ26/README.md

 ## License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)** — see [LICENSE](LICENSE) for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)** see [LICENSE](LICENSE) for details.

-In short: you're welcome to **study this project, learn from it, and build your own work on top of it**, as long as you **credit team FATEN** (a link back to this repository) and **don't use it for commercial purposes**.
-Please don't just lift the code wholesale — use it as a reference and make it your own.
+In short: you're welcome to study this project, learn from it, and build your own work on top of it, as long as you credit team FATEN (a link back to this repository) and don't use it for commercial purposes.
+Please don't just lift the code wholesale.

 Third-party components (YOLOv8, nncase, CanMV, Teensyduino, the Arduino ESP32 core, etc.) remain under their own licenses.